Can You Weld at Home? Basic Considerations

 If the area you work in is small, a good idea is to secure it with welding curtains.
 They will keep sparks in a restricted area.

-A fire can start from an unnoticed smoldering caused by sparks, even one hour after landing on the flammable materials.
-You must always check the area after you finish your welding.
+A fire can start from an unnoticed smoldering caused by sparks, even one hour after you finish.
+You must always check the area after your welding.
 Furthermore, you can install a smoke detector for extra safety.

 If you are going to use oxy-fuel equipment, then things are more strict.
 The fuel gas, which often is acetylene, is extremely flammable and explosive.
 You should be well informed about the safety issues it presents.

-Oxygen leaks or poor handling of oxygen, such as cleaning equipment, is a bad idea.
-Oxygen can increase the combustibility of materials such as grease, oil, or your clothes.
+Oxygen leaks or poor handling, for example, cleaning the area, is a bad idea.
+Oxygen can increase the combustibility of materials such as grease, oil, or the clothes you wear.

 Make multiple visual scenarios about how a fire can start and think about preventing or fighting it.